- Unix awk

 information, see the project's home page.

-POSIX-compliant.
-It is based on the awk from Mortice Kern
+They are based on the awk from Mortice Kern Systems for PCs.

-This author was able to make it compile and work under GNU/Linux
+We were able to make this code compile and work under GNU/Linux

 with 1–2 hours of work.
 Making it more generally portable (using